 Unable to fight them off, Wayfinder once again called upon the Enigma Force for help.
-The Enigma Force answered his prayers and those of Wayfinder's people by transforming the former Prince of Ithaka into a being beyond all mortal comprehension.
-Wayfinder had become the first Time Traveler and was given access to certain portions of the Enigma Force that no mortal body could contain without being burned alive from the inside out.
+The Enigma Force answered his prayers and those of Wayfinder's people by transforming the former Prince of Ithacon into a being beyond all mortal comprehension.
+Wayfinder had become the first Time Traveler and was given access to the full might of the Enigma Force that no mortal body could contain without being burned alive from the inside out.

 By accessing these new powers, Wayfinder was able to banish the Whirldemons into a lifeless extradimensional void.
 However, with their new home completely decimated, Wayfinder's people began to despair.
 Then, Wayfinder realized what he had to do; by completely giving himself over to the Enigma Force, he could create a safe haven for his people, but it would be at the cost of his own life, a cost he decided to pay without hesitation.
 Thus did Wayfinder bring the Microverse into existence and opened an interdimensional bridge for his people to cross.